lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 {% endraw %}
 {% endhighlight %}

-This file defines our data structure for our video model, which provides us well formed objects as well as validation further down the line.
+This file defines our data structure for our video model, which provides us well-formed objects as well as validation further down the line.
 Notice how it's also defining our collection name, here: `{ collection : 'videos' }`.
 If you've named your collection anything but `videos` on mLab, this will need to reflect that.

 ### Favouriting a video

 To control our favourite videos, we're going to need two new endpoints.
-These endpoints will receive a HTTP `POST` request with a JSON payload of the video we're going to favourite.
+These endpoints will receive an HTTP `POST` request with a JSON payload of the video we're going to favourite.
 This means we need to parse the body, for which we'll need `body-parser`, a npm package that will parse the JSON and apply it to `req.body` as an object for us.

 So let's install `body-parser`.